-Local input connection to the P2262 is made via plug in terminal blocks.
-The terminal blocks are mounted on a separate dedicated PCB that can be suitably mounted at the installation wiring stage.
-This allows the main electronics to be kept safely out of harms way until final commissioning of the system, at which point, the main electronics is plugged into the connector PCB via a ribbon cable.
+Local input connections and network connection to the P2283 is made via plug in terminal blocks and 8 way plug/socket respectively.
+The terminal blocks and 8 way sockets are mounted on a separate dedicated PCB that can be suitably mounted at the installation wiring stage.
+This allows the main electronics to be kept safely out of harms way until final commissioning of the system, at which point, the main electronics is plugged into the connector PCB via a ribbon cable and a network link cable.